Belfast's Odyssey Complex to Become 'The O2 Belfast' in Major Rebranding Deal

 Why It Matters

-The O2 branding brings Belfast's entertainment complex into a prestigious national network of venues.
-For Belfast residents and visitors, the rebranding signals continued investment in the city's cultural infrastructure and should enhance the venue's ability to attract major touring acts and events.
+The O2 branding brings Belfast's entertainment complex into a prestigious national network of venues with immediate brand recognition for touring acts, promoters, and audiences alike.
+For Belfast residents and visitors, the rebranding signals continued investment in the city's cultural infrastructure and should enhance the venue's ability to attract major touring acts and events that might otherwise bypass Northern Ireland.
+The 5G and connectivity upgrades will also improve the experience for the tens of thousands of fans who attend events at the arena each year.

 What's Next

 The rebranding will take effect on 1 July 2026.
-Further details of the partnership, including any new programming or infrastructure investments, are expected to be announced in the coming weeks.
-For more details, see BBC News Northern Ireland's report.
+Further details of the partnership, including new programming and infrastructure investments, are expected to be announced in the coming weeks.
+Full details of the deal are available from BBC News Northern Ireland, and context on Belfast's tourism growth is available from M&IT.